 Epidural Steroid Injection for Sciatica Nerves Questions and Answers

 If you are experiencing sciatica nerve pain, and not sure how to deal with it, contact OmniSpine Pain Management today!
 Our knowledgeable and experienced staff are able to help answer any questions you may have about our epidural steroid injection for sciatica nerve pain.
-For more information call us today or visit us at a location near you in Mesquite TX, Frisco TX, and Desoto TX.
+For more information call us today or visit us at a location near you in Mesquite TX and Frisco TX.

 Table of Contents:

 What is a sciatica nerve?

 How successful is epidural steroid injection for sciatica nerve?

 How long does an epidural steroid injection for sciatica last?